rails/rails/guides/source/security.md

   /^https?:\/\/[^\n]+$/i
 ```

 This may work fine in some languages.
-However, _(highlight)in Ruby ^ and $ match the *line* beginning and line end_.
+However, _in Ruby ^ and $ match the *line* beginning and line end_.
 And thus a URL like this passes the filter without problems:

 ```
 javascript:exploit_code();/*